-12 Devastating New Dating Terms You Need to Know - Mandatory
+Love Language: 12 Dating Terms You Never Knew Existed (And You Might Want to Know)

 Exes never fail to find ways to inflict damage.
 This method involves reappearing months after ghosting you in an attempt to reunite.
 Let it die already.

-Pillow talk: 11 Lines You Should Never Use After Sex (Or Ever!)
+11 Lines You Should Never Use After Sex (Or Ever!)

 Follow Mandatory on Facebook, Twitter, and Instagram.